Troy Stakes

 The Troy Stakes is a Grade II American Thoroughbred horse race for horses aged three years old and older over the distance of 5 1/2 furlongs on the turf scheduled annually in August at Saratoga Race Course in Saratoga Springs, New York.
 The event currently carries a purse of $300,000.

 History

 Modern Era

 The current rendition of the race was renewed in 2004 with the first two runnings on the Inner Turf course at a distance of 1 mile with conditions for 4-year-olds and up and was held in August.

 In 2006, the distance was changed to 5 1/2 furlongs on the main turf track, but was still restricted to four-year-olds and up.
 From in 2011 until 2019, the race was open to three-year-olds and up.

 In 2014, an abundance of rain necessitated the move of the race from the turf and onto the main dirt track, where it was run at 5 1/2 furlongs.

-In 2024 the event was upgraded to Grade II by the Thoroughbred Owners and Breeders Association, but was rescheduled due to the state of the track, and was ultimately held on the dirt.
+In 2024 the event was upgraded to Grade III by the Thoroughbred Owners and Breeders Association, but was rescheduled due to the state of the track, and was ultimately held on the dirt.

+In 2026 the event was upgraded by the Thoroughbred Owners and Breeders Association to a Grade II.